 A truly Bezel-less phone calls for an innovative approach towards the front camera.
-It’s not a thing OEMs can ignore or mount underneath the display (yet), and the only remaining options are to either accommodate the sensor in a notch or to opt for a slide-out camera mechanism.
+It’s not a thing OEMs can ignore or mount underneath the display (yet), and the only remaining options are to either accommodate the sensor in a notch cut out or to opt for a slide-out camera mechanism.

 The notch-trend is here to stay for a while longer (at least till Apple sticks to the concept), but quite a few Android OEMs now are experimenting with Slide-out cameras.
 These notch and bezel killers entail a few compromises, but they look veritably cool and perhaps touch a nostalgic chord in us.
 After all, Slider phones used to be a huge rage back in the day and we have now come full circle.

-Advantage vs Disadvantage of a slider camera
+Advantages and Disadvantages of a slider camera phones